European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-faqs.md

 #### How can I test that the personal data sent and the returned token match up?

-You can use the [POST&nbsp;/token/validate](../endpoints/post-token-validate.md) endpoint to check whether the personal data you are sending through [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) is valid. `POST /token/validate` is used primarily for testing purposes.
+You can use the [POST&nbsp;/token/validate](../endpoints/post-token-validate.md) endpoint to check whether the <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> that you are sending through [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) is valid. `POST /token/validate` is used primarily for testing purposes.

 For details, see [Using POST&nbsp;/token/validate to Test](../endpoints/post-token-validate.md#using-post-tokenvalidate-to-test).

 #### Do I need to decrypt tokens?

-No, publishers do not need to decrypt EUID tokens.
+No, publishers do not need to decrypt <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link>.

 #### How will I be notified of user opt-out?